8080labs/ppscore/README.md

 ## Getting started

-> The examples refer to the newest version (1.0.0) of ppscore
+> The examples refer to the newest version (1.0.0) of ppscore.
+[See changes](https://github.com/8080labs/ppscore/blob/master/CHANGELOG.md)

 First, let's create some data: